CBeerta/Bliss/README.md

 * An Archive page of some sort, for direct access to posts.
 Goes along with the starring/flagging.
 * A Gallery of all cached images maybe?
-* Filter Duplicate titles, show only newest
+* Filter Duplicate titles, show only newest.
+This basically works, but some feeds change their guid on edits, so it may be better to use the Title only?
 * Basic polling works.
 Only question remains, should we prepend these articles?
 Or is informing enough
 * Keyboard navigation to hop between articles (prev and next atleast)
-* With the flagging or starring there needs to be a way to retrieve these.
-And obviously never expire them either.
 * Search?
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
 * Export all feeds to OPML